Skip to main content

 My current role is Lecturer in the DML&C and in the FLC.
 I am a fellow of the Higher Education Academy.

-I teach Russian language for Modern Languages undergraduate students across all years and in the Foreign Language Centre.
-I also convene three Russian modules: FLR1130, FLR2230 and FLR2330.
+I teach Russian language for Modern Languages undergraduate students across all years and in the Language Centre.
+I also convene three Russian modules: FLR1130, FLR2230, FLR2330 and FLR3430.

 Modules taught